Subversion: there is no information about property changes

 U can see there right now "svn:mergeinfo set to" and bottom are listed branches with merged and eligible info.
 If you move mouse over them you can see which revisions are merged and which are missing.

-#3 Updated by Halle Winkler about 7 years ago
+#3 Updated by Halle Winkler over 7 years ago

 I have a similar usability issue with Subversion property changes.
 The property change that I have to use sometimes is to change the commit message after a version has been committed, because I have apps going up on the iTunes app store and I don't know whether the version is the version that was accepted for sale until 5 days after it was committed, which means that I need to change the commit message from something along the lines of "submitted 1.1 version" to "accepted 1.1 version" in order to make good use of having a versioning system.
 When I make a property change to a revision with an existing commit message in the following way: